liliulab/TEATIME/README.md

 `TEATIME` can utilize reference and alternate read counts directly from a VCF file.
 In the standard VCF format, this information is found in the 'AD' (Allelic Depths) section of the FORMAT column.

-The input data for single sample analysis should be a dataframe or a matrix with two columns.
+The input data for single sample analysis should be a dataframe or a matrix with three columns.
 Each row corresponds to a point mutation.
-The reference reads in the first column and the alterante reads in the second column.
+The reference reads in the first column and the alterante reads in the second column, Copy number information in third column.

 | | Ref Counts | Alt Counts| CN |
 |----|---------|--------|--------|